vmware-archive/app-manage/puppet/README.md

-# Pivotal/vFabric Puppet Modules
+# Pivotal Puppet Modules

-These modules are provided to simplify the installation of vFabric/Pivotal products.
+These modules are provided to simplify the installation of Pivotal App Suite products.
 They may be used together or separately.
 Tested with puppet 3.x.

 # Before you begin